- Crossing the border?

 Resources for non-ordained positions are also available.
-Contact Jeanne Kallemeyn at firstname.lastname@example.org.
+Contact our office at email@example.com.

 Specialized Transitional Ministers—Where can we find one?

-Contact the Pastor Church Resources office to speak with Jeanne Kallemeyn at 616-726-1152.
 There is a cadre of these specially trained pastors (about 15, currently) endorsed by our office, and engaged around the denomination.
 We will be happy to speak with you about your particular situation and try to assist in connecting you to one or more of these pastors.
-For more information, click here.
+For more information, click here and/or contact us at firstname.lastname@example.org.
 Timing can be a bit of a challenge!

 Can you help us with an evaluation process for our pastor and other church leaders?

 Evaluations require careful attention in terms of who evaluates, when, where, what and even why.
 How this is done is paramount.
 We do have some sample evaluation forms, but would encourage you to read and make use of a training tool which we have developed in conjunction with the Sustaining Pastoral Excellence initiative of our denomination.
 This is intended to benefit in the evaluation of both ordained and non-ordained persons.
 You can view a copy of this training tool by clicking on Resources, and scrolling down, and clicking on Evaluation Essentials for Congregational Leaders.
-If you would then still like further assistance, please contact Jeanne Kallemeyn at email@example.com or by phone at 616-726-1152.
+If you would then still like further assistance, please contact us at email@example.com.

 Are there sample job descriptions which we could look at for our pastor and staff?

 We do have a few of these available, though their usefulness is limited.
 Ministry settings, personnel and particulars are such that generic templates have only a moderate value.
-Crafting a job description is a wonderful opportunity for collaborative conversation and creative ways to use God’s gifts in a given moment and situation –in ways which resonate with your aims as a congregation.
-Please contact Jeanne Kallemeyn (firstname.lastname@example.org) in the office for further conversation and for available samples.
+Crafting a job description is a wonderful opportunity for collaborative conversation and creative ways to use God’s gifts in a given moment and situation in ways which resonate with your aims as a congregation.
+Contact our office at firstname.lastname@example.org for samples.

 Does your office provide leadership training in non-crisis situations?